goozbach/resume/resume-source.md

 Services provided include system updates, configuration management, installation automation, Bash and Python scripting, training delivery, training course development, and other systems administration tasks.

-* Consulting customers on DevOps policies, procedures, and tools.
+* Consulting customers on DevOps policies, procedures, and tools, using continous integration (Jenkins), unit testing(Test Anything Protocol, Rspec), configuration managment(Puppet, Ansible, CFengine, Salt), and installation automation (Cobbler, PXE, Kickstart)

-* Creating best practices for tools customers are using, including Cobbler, Puppet, and Ansible.

-* Creating and maintaining virtualization and "private clouds", allowing for better use of existing resources.

-    + Utilizing OpenStack, SolusVM, OpenShift, Vmware, and VirtualBox
+* Creating and maintaining virtualization and "private clouds", utilizing OpenStack, SolusVM, OpenShift, Vmware, and VirtualBox

-* Automating and scripting system administration tasks.
+* Automating and scripting system administration tasks using Bash, Python, cron and at.

-* Developed Linux training courses.
+    + Writing [Bash libraries][] for ease of [systems scripting].

+* Developing Linux systems administration training courses for The Linux Foundation using LaTeX, ConTeX and Docbook.

-    + Course topics included [Linux Automation][], and [Linux Network Management][].
+    + Course topics include [Linux Automation][], and [Linux Network Management][].

-    + Course creation included slides, books, lab exercises, and virtual server environments.
+    + Course creation includes slides, books, lab exercises, and virtual server environments.

+* Delivered Linux systems administration training courses and proctored exams for RedHat training partners.

 ###[Coraid][]

 ####QA Engineer and Tools Developer -- February 2010 – March 2012
-"User number 1" for an Ethernet Storage company, which includes quality assurance engineering, testing, and tool/platform development; as well as product market research.
+Quality assurance engineering, testing, and tool/platform development, with some focus in product market fit for an Ethernet SAN Storage company.

-* Testing releases of Coraid HBA drivers for Solaris, OpenIndiana, Nexenta, Windows, and Linux platforms.

-    + Integrating Coraid storage with ZFS and Linux LVM.
+* Testing releases of Coraid HBA drivers for Solaris, OpenIndiana, Nexenta, Windows, and Linux platforms; integrating Coraid storage with ZFS on Solaris based systems and Linux LVM.

-* Tested firmware updates for Coraid appliances.
+* Testing firmware updates for Coraid appliances.

 * QA tool and platform engineering

-    + Built an installation automation system using Cobbler to make installing and testing easier and faster.
+    + Building an installation automation system using Cobbler to make installing and testing easier and faster.

     + Integrating Cobbler into a [Plan9 based PXE and DHCP environment][].